Egerin

 Egerin is a web search engine.
-It is the first search engine in Kurdish language and is focused to provide fully functional search and blog system, including videos, image, and news for the Kurds.
+It is the first search engine in Kurdish language and is focused on providing a fully functional search and blog system, including videos, image, and news for the Kurds.

 The Concept

 Egerin was founded by Kawa Onatli, a Kurdish businessman who lives in Sweden.
 Onatli wanted to provide an alternative to the big search engines that do not have the Kurdish language available, targeting a wide audience of between 26 and 34 million Kurds.

 Technology

-The search technology used is Solr with the rest of the technology stack being PostgreSQL, Scrapy and Python_(programming_language) web frameworks.
+The search technology used is Solr with the rest of the technology stack being PostgreSQL, Scrapy and Python web frameworks.